Key Insight

 Arthur's Insider Perspective

-The Direct Employment Test
+The Single-Accountable-Command Test

 Local Knowledge Over Brand Recognition